 For thirty-five years, area high school students have had the opportunity to be immersed in health and medical-related experiences at Stillwater Medical.
 These internships are a unique six-week program where students observe hands-on healthcare within our hospital, clinics and other departments.

 During the program, interns are able to observe surgeries, the birth of babies, physical therapy, and emergency treatment as well as shadowing physicians in the hospital and area clinic settings.
-The program also includes field trips including both of Oklahoma’s medical schools, Dean McGee Eye Institute, the Oklahoma Blood Institute, Integris Burn Center in Oklahoma City and the Oklahoma Cancer Specialists and Research Institute in Tulsa.
-In 2017, The University of Oklahoma College of Pharmacy was added to the field trips.
-Students also met with two psychiatry residents at OU Medical.
+The program also includes field trips including both of Oklahoma’s medical schools, Dean McGee Eye Institute, the Oklahoma Blood Institute, Integris’ Paul Silverstein Burnt Unit in Oklahoma City and the Oklahoma Cancer Specialists and Research Institute in Tulsa.
+Last year we added behavior sciences and pharmacy school to the program.

 A special thanks to the Breedlove, Franklin and Rippy families who helped initiate these creative, life-changing experiences.

-- An anonymous panel reviews the written applications and selects up to three finalists for each internship.
+- An anonymous panel reviews the applications and selects up to three finalists for each internship.

 - Finalists are called for interviews with a second panel of reviewers.
 This panel makes the final recommendation for the three internship awards.

 - Interns are scheduled independently, and we work with each individual to set his/her calendar.
 However, the internship must be a priority for the student.